 7/10/2013 12:00:00 AM

-St. Cloud State University is Minnesota's second-largest public university, with nearly 16,500 students from about 80 nations.
+St. Cloud State University is Minnesota's second-largest public university, with more than 16,200 students from about 80 nations.

 It is located an hour northwest of Minneapolis, along the oak-crowned west bank of the Mississippi River.
 The 100-acre campus is between downtown St. Cloud and the Beaver Islands, a group of more than 30 islands that form a natural maze for a two-mile stretch of the river.